MRLinares/Election_Analysis/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;     Given that the algorithm is able to process over a million data points (Ballot ID, County info, and Candidate info) in fractions of a second, I am confident this program can handle future elections within the state of Colorado and beyond.
 With just a few adjustments in the code, I know that this algorithm can handle scale.

-With files containing comma separated values, such as the list provided with the election data, my algorithm can grab information from any column on a spreadsheet and tally up quantity.
+With files containing comma separated values (CSV), such as the list provided with the election data, my algorithm can grab information from any column on a spreadsheet and tally up quantity.

 ![Screen Shot 2022-08-11 at 11 49 06 PM](https://user-images.githubusercontent.com/108758105/184281702-9cefbbf0-4c1b-4f84-b6ee-83541f1ab9e2.png)

 The code above, for example, shows how I begin to iterate through rows of data to extract information from a csv file; from a simple digit and variable change, I can extract from an entirely new list of information.
 Because the code iterates through each row with values, it can scale up with larger districts, states and even the nation.

 ![Screen Shot 2022-08-11 at 11 56 05 PM](https://user-images.githubusercontent.com/108758105/184282375-4ee1278f-0efb-437a-8552-0f426525c3b2.png)